 6. Becoming Future-proof.

 Typically, mobile applications require a different set of technologies than web applications.
-However, it allows you to build mobile and desktop applications on the same code base and therefore decreases the amount of planning and resources it takes to cross-platform application development.
+However, it allows you to build mobile and desktop applications on the same code base and therefore decreases the amount of planning and resources it takes for cross-platform application development.

 7. Headless Integration.